QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 In this introductory lecture, we will

 * review some of the key ideas from the theory of Markov chains and
-* show how Markov chains appear in some economic applications.
+* show how Markov chains appear in some economic applications

 Let's start with some standard imports: